Here are the 7 simple steps in strategic planning process…

 Here we go:

-Step One: Where Are You Now?
+Step 1 in the Strategic Planning Process: Where Are You Now?

 In this step we take a look at the two major drivers of strategic planning: stuff that is happening now or, stuff we think is about to happen to our business.
+We then get very clear on our current strategic position.

 That can be good stuff, but it’s usually bad stuff.

-Step Two: What’s The Vision?
+Step 2 In The Strategic Planning Process: What’s The Vision?

 While problems and challenges drive the need for strategic thinking, it is vision that drives the rest of the strategy process.

-Step Three: What Are The Obstacles?
+Step 3 In The Strategic Planning Process: What Are The Obstacles?

 To have a vision is to have obstacles.
 They appear the minute your vision is formed.